hack-gpon/hack-gpon.github.io/ont-Nokia-g-010g-q.md

 Once you've done all that, you can use the TTY client you wish, such as PuTTY, set its baud rate to 115200 and open the connection, then you can start the ONT

-You'll see a shell like prompt:
+You'll see a shell-like prompt:
 ```
 ONT>
 ```